STable AutoCorrelation Integral Estimator (STACIE): Robust and accurate transport properties from molecular dynamics simulations: Acknowledgments

 \section{Acknowledgments}

-This research was funded by Ghent University with grant number BOF.STA.2017.0030.01.
+This research was funded by the Research Board of Ghent University with grant number BOF/24J/2021/118.
 Computational resources were provided by Ghent University’s Stevin High-Performance Computing (HPC) infrastructure and the Flemish Supercomputer Center (VSC), funded by the Research Foundation Flanders (FWO).
 We extend our gratitude to Øystein Gullbrekken and Sondre Kvalvåg Schnell for their insightful responses to our questions regarding their electrolyte simulations.

 \includepdf[pages=-]{supp.pdf}